 In particular, I think I am a wonderful fit for the statistics and data science department in the Weinberg College of Arts & Sciences, Northwestern University.
 In addition to allowing me to pursue my interest for learning data science, they also let me use what I've learned to support their water research society.
 My time at Northwestern isn't just about getting a job in data science; it's also about giving back to the community and to my home country, Indonesia.

+Hi Victoria:

+It’s wonderful to see your passion for clean water!

+The prompt does say that other parts of your application already gives the school a sense of who you are, so maximize the space here to elaborate how you will engage and contribute in the school community.

+Although it’s great that you have a big heart to make changes in Indonesia, the school wants to hear about your plan during your time there.
+Make your focus the school (your third paragraph captures this and you can start with that).
+Talk specifically about the clubs, organizations, professors, and your possible contribution to the school community.
+You can mention your plans for Indonesia but that should not be the main topic here.

+All the best!

+Thalia